 Now let’s make it sterile.

 Clean vs. sterile is a matter of how many organisms are left alive on a suffice after you treat it.
 Soaking a glass (or plastic or rubber) surface in a solution of iodine will do the trick to remove almost all of the microorganisms.
 It will also stain everything (including you) yellow-brown.
 Bleach will work as a sterilizer too.
 However, bleach will destroy plastic and rubber.
-I don’t use iodine or bleach because it is very easy to end up with an off taste in your brew, but also because it will stain and destroy my plastic equipment.
+I don’t use iodine or bleach because it is very easy to end up with an off-taste in your brew, but also because it will stain and destroy plastic equipment.

-My top recommendation for a sterilizing solution is StarSan because it is effective, does not add an odor, and it is inexpensive ($8.50 for 4oz).
+My top recommendation for a sterilizing solution is StarSan because it is effective, does not add an odor, and it is inexpensive ($11 for 8oz).
 This is an acid based sanitizer that you mix 1oz to 5 gallons of water–and the mix will last 3-4 weeks so you can reuse it.
 If you mix the ratio correctly, it will leave no taste, and need no rinse.
 There is a handy mix-measure top in the cap, so all you have to do is add the right amount of water.
 Over time, StarSan it breaks down to a simple sugar that is actually food for the yeast, so no off flavors!
 If you get out on many brew blogs, you will see Star San as the sterilizer of choice.
 Click here to buy StarSan on Amazon.com with free shipping Here is how it works:

 - Step one: Mix up a batch of sanitizing solution using tap water and 1oz of Star San per 5 gallons.
 The squeezy measuring cap makes this foolproof.
 If you add too much, the taste may linger, and your brew will taste “off.”
 Add too little, and well, you will not have a sterilizing solution because it will be too weak.
 If you are mixing up a soak in the sink, or in a bowl, measure your water out by filling up your 1-gallon jugs and pour them in the sink or bowl.
 Measuring your water is just as important as measuring your Star San.
 Duh.